How We Can Help

 After a finding of guilt and before the offender is sentenced, your Victim Impact Statement will be provided to the Court.
 The Victim Impact Statement will be considered by the Judge at the time the offender is sentenced.
 The Judge, the Crown Prosecutor, the defense lawyer and the offender will receive copies of your Victim Impact Statement.
 At the sentencing hearing, you may be cross-examined on the contents of your Victim Impact Statement.
 Please note that sentencing can occur at any time.
 For example, if an accused person pleads guilty, sentencing could occur on short notice.
 In order for a Victim Impact Statement to be considered in these circumstances, it should be at the courthouse as soon as possible.
 If the offender is sentenced to probation or jail, your Victim Impact Statement will be provided to provincial or federal correctional authorities and the National Parole Board.
 You may also be able to read your Victim Impact Statement at National Parole Board hearings.
 If you require further information, contact the National Parole Board toll-free at 1-888-616-5277.
 If the accused person is found “Not criminally responsible on account of mental disorder,” your Victim Impact Statement will be provided to the Alberta Review Board.

-For the Victim Impact Statement brochure, CLICK HERE.
+For information on the Victim Impact Statement CLICK HERE.

 For the Victim Impact Statement form, CLICK HERE.